Nalum/AxREST/README.md

 ####POST

 We use __POST__ to update an existing user.
 This is done by specifying the `:identity` that we want to update and posting data.
-Again `:identity` can be the name or the email address of the user we want.

 __Example Request__: